Sunny SF – RB1117 Folding Recumbent Bike

 Low impact!
-This is the reason most people want to get hold of a recumbent bike, joint problems, back problems, recovering from an injury, all of these health issues require a low impact cardio machine that can offer you as much support and comfort as possible while delivering a decent workout.
+These are the reasons most people want to get hold of a recumbent bike: joint problems, back problems, recovering from an injury.
+All of these health issues require a low impact cardio machine that can offer you as much support and comfort as possible while delivering a decent workout.

 The Sunny Folding Recumbent Bike may not come with all the bells and whistles of the higher priced recumbents but with 8 levels of quiet, smooth magnetic resistance, a compact, folding design, and a padded seat and backrest, the Sunny Health & Fitness bike offers up low impact exercising at a very affordable price.